4 ways businesses can use Twitter Polls

 Get your audience excited about an upcoming release or event

 Twitter is a great platform to bring your launches to, both big and small.
-Research by Twitter and Bain & Company shows that only 15% of brands are launching effectively and meeting their desired KPIs, but brands that include Twitter in their launch plans are 2.3X more likely to meet their KPIs*.
+Research by Twitter and Bain & Company shows that only 15% of brands are launching effectively and meeting their desired KPIs, but brands that include Twitter in their launch plans are 2.3X more likely to meet their KPIs.1

 Any new move can represent the perfect hook to create a poll to get customer feedback.
-It also does double duty in building hype around your latest announcement, as this Tweet from racing podcast and app community @MotorMouth does around an upcoming race.
+It also does double duty in building hype around your latest announcement, as this Tweet from Chapter’s bookstore does about an upcoming announcement.

 #ProTip: You can determine the duration of your poll — from a set amount of hours to seven days.
 If you’re running a poll for a specific event, select the time frame that coordinates best.